 If you haven’t made a beer-can chicken yet, you might as well start.
 The result is a moist, delicious roast chicken — and it’s practically effortless.
 Plus, who doesn’t love roast chicken?
-You can purchase your beer-can chicken holder at a hardware store– they are widely available…or simply stick your chicken on a beer can and place on an aluminum pie plate.
+You can purchase your beer-can chicken holder at a hardware store– they are widely available…or simply stick your chicken on a beer can (you can use any can with water in it and get the same result) and place on a metal pie plate.
 The key is to have a great tasting “rub” to slather on your chicken, and to use your BBQ as a convection oven.
 Easy.
 Delish.
-Do it.

 Beer Can Chicken

 1 330ml can of beer (or a pop can half filled with water)

 beer-can chicken holder or metal pie plate